I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Not in this way.

-The French have never cared about I was I was uh there last summer, and I was stayed at the Hotel Eden Rock du Camp, and I after eating lunch, walked around outside the pool, everybody was topless.
+I was there last summer, and I stayed at the Hotel Eden Rock du Camp, and after eating lunch, walked around outside the pool.

-It's the hardest thing in the world, not to stare.
+It's the hardest thing in the world not to stare.

 Well, I say everybody, but 80% of the women were topless.